Have a question that you’d like to ask?

 I provide small group therapy sessions online.
 To find out more about group sessions online and how to join one of these groups, please register your interest here.

-I cannot offer psychiatric referrals, but after working together, and with your written consent, I can share your concerns with your registered GP in confidentiality if it helps to provide referrals on your behalf.
+I cannot offer psychiatric or NHS referrals, but after working together, and with your written consent, I can share your concerns with your registered GP in confidentiality if it helps to provide them with the context for referrals on your behalf.